SnekhaPalanisamy/jobtracker-application/README.md

 ## Deployment
 This project is deployed to **Azure App Service** using **GitHub Actions** for continuous integration and deployment.
 Update the workflow file to match your Azure subscription and environment.

-## Contributing
-Contributions are welcome!
-Feel free to fork the repo and submit a pull request.

-## License
-This project is licensed under the **MIT License**.